elotusteam/challenges/backend.md

    - Write the image metadata (content type, size, etc) to a database of your choice, including all relevant HTTP information.

-   - Do a short 1 or 2 paragraph write up with information on building/running the application if relevant / necessary or non-standard.

 ## Notes

 - Use Go.